SciCompMod/memilio/cpp/models/abm/README.md

 auto world = mio::abm::World(NUM_AGE_GROUPS);
 ```

-We can set a lot of general parameters.
+We can set a lot of general parameters which you can find [here](../abm/parameters.h).
 Here is an example where we set the duration of the incubation period to 4 days:

 ```cpp
 world.parameters.get<mio::abm::IncubationPeriod>() = 4.